gui-miotto/bulk-and-cut/README.md

 ## Installation

 Bulk and Cut requires python>=3.8.

-Assuming you have a suitable environment activated, just type the following command and your are good to go.
+Assuming you have a suitable environment activated, you can install Bulk and Cut with following command:

 ```sh